ionic-team/cs-portals-ecommerce-react-native/README.md

 An e-commerce demo application using Ionic Portals for React Native.

-This project highlights the use of web resources to populate Portals within a React Native application, communication between React Native and web resources, and sharing code between web resources and React Native.
+This project highlights the use of web resources to populate Portals within a React Native application, communication between React Native and web resources, sharing code between web resources and React Native, and using Live Updates to update the contents of a Portal.

 To do so, this project is constructed as a monorepo using Yarn Workspaces containing the following packages:

 * `@portals-ecommerce/app` - This package is a React Native application.
 * `@portals-ecommerce/web` - This package is an Ionic React application.
 * `@portals-ecommerce/shared` - This package contains code and assets shared between the other packages.

+Each project within the monorepo can be found within the `packages` directory.
+The `packages/live-update` directory serves as the base version of web resources to be replaced using Live Updates but is not a buildable project within the monorepo.

 > **Note:** This document presumes the reader is familiar building and running React Native applications.